Classical and Quantum Resources in Perfect Teleportation

-Through a perspective that interprets Alice's measurement basis as a unitary transformation of the computational basis, we extend the teleportation protocol from two-qubit to two-qutrit quantum channels.
 Our scheme employs five free parameters to characterize the measurement basis, offering broader applicability compared to existing protocols: Gour's protocol~\cite{PRA2004} requires only two parameters but imposes a fixed classical cost $\log_2 d_a$ (where $d_a$ represents the total dimension of Alice's system), regardless of channel entanglement.
-Chen et al's protocol~\cite{chen2022perfect} further reduces the parameter count to one, though this comes at the expense of being restricted to partially entangled states with degenerate Schmidt coefficients.
+Chen et al.'s protocol~\cite{chen2022perfect} further reduces the parameter count to one, though this comes at the expense of being restricted to partially entangled states with degenerate Schmidt coefficients.
 In contrast, our protocol combines these two characteristics: (i) entanglement-dependent classical communication cost for resource optimization, (ii) compatibility with adaptability to arbitrary partially entangled two-qutrit channels.
-Based on the Ref.~\cite{chen2022perfect}'s definition of the entanglement of Alice's joint measurement basis, we analyze the relationship among the above three key ingredients.
+Based on Ref.~\cite{chen2022perfect}'s definition of the entanglement of Alice's joint measurement basis, we analyze the relationship among the above three key ingredients.
 The results show that our protocol achieves greater resource efficiency than prior approaches~\cite{PRA2004,chen2022perfect} in both classical communication costs and quantum entanglement consumption for any perfect-teleportation-enabled two-qutrit partially entangled pure state.
 Moreover, we derive the lower bound on the sum of these two resource costs under fixed channel conditions, revealing a constrained trade-off relationship between classical and quantum resources.